azeem8271/use-pop-corn/README.md

 # UsePopcorn

-## Keep track of all your watch and favourite movies
+## Keep track of all your watched and favourite movies

 This is a **Client Side** react application for keepting track of all your watched and favourite movies.
 A beginner friendly project and prove to be a good one to start with, if you want to learn react and its basics.
 Uses a third party API to collect data of your searched movies.